Kisky3/TOEIC/README.md

 4.`convention`: generally accepted practice; a meeting or formal assembly, as of representatives or delegates.

 5.`cross-reference`: a note directing the reader from one place in a book to another place in the same book.

+6.`delegate`: a person authorized to act as representative for others; representative.